 Our Daily Bread is Maryland’s largest hot meal program, serving more than a quarter million FREE meals to the hungry of Baltimore City each year.
 The program also serves as a public information resource, with staff and volunteers available to speak on poverty issues to school and community groups.
 The parishioners of Saint Jane Frances are asked to provide casseroles to Our Daily Bread one day each month.
 The recipe for the casseroles along with free aluminum casserole pans are provided at the Usher’s station after Sunday masses the week before casseroles are due.

-The North County Emergency Outreach Network (NCEON) is a Christian organization comprised of more than 35 churches and 5 civic organizations from the Glen Burnie, Linthicum, Pasadena, and Severn areas.
+The North County Emergency Outreach Network (NCEON) is a Christian organization comprised of more than 35 churches and 5 civic organizations from the Glen Burnie, Harmans, Hanover, Linthicum, Millersville, Orchard Beach, Rivera Beach, Pasadena, and Severn areas.
 NCEON is an all-volunteer organization and does not receive any government funding.
 All funds received by NCEON are donated by member organizations and private individuals.
+NCEON was established in 1989 and has distributed over $10 million in food and funds to the less fortunate members of our community.

 NCEON is open Monday, Wednesday, and Friday from 10 am-3 pm, providing assistance in the following areas: